The best reward credit cards

 Barclaycard Freedom Rewards

-The Barclaycard Freedom Rewards credit card offers points for your spending, which you can redeem with 70 partners.
-You earn three points for every £1 spent at selected stores (what Barclaycard calls its Lifestyle Booster partners), two points for every £1 spent in supermarkets and petrol stations and one point for each £1 spent everywhere else.
+The Barclaycard Freedom Rewards Visa offers points for your spending, which you can redeem with 70 partners.
+You earn three points for every £1 spent at selected stores (what Barclaycard calls its Lifestyle Booster partners), two points for every £1 spent in supermarkets, petrol stations and Transport for London and one point for each £1 spent everywhere else.